 Yes, you should be awake.

 The length of the Wada test can vary between medical centers.
 The usual test takes between 30 and 60 minutes to complete.

 You’ll stay in the recovery unit to rest after the test.
 Every once in a while your healthcare providers will check your pulse in your leg where the catheter was inserted.
 They’ll also check the bandages that cover the incision (cut) in your groin region and make sure your sense of touch has completely returned.
 They do all of this to make sure you have normal circulation in your leg.

 You’ll be allowed to go home later in the day.
 You’ll likely be told to stay away from strenuous activities for about 24 to 48 hours.

 The Wada test is safe and low-risk.
-If you have a side effect, it will likely be pain where the catheter was put in (after the numbing drug wears off).
+If you have a side effect, it’ll likely be pain where the catheter was put in (after the numbing drug wears off).
 Rare complications include: